ark1375/K-modem_Optimization/README.md

 <code class = "language-java">Polygon pl = new Polygon();
 pl.readPolygonWKT(path);
 </code></pre>
+    Future updates may include support for common CAD file formats like .DXF or .DWG.

 * **The Moedem Class**
 You won't need to use this class directly.
 Just know that this is K-Modem class.
 Every modem will have a Peneteration Rate (_k_) and a 2D cordinate (_x_ and _y_).